SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 And in the darkness, I dreamed of soldiers climbing toward us, their boot prints clear in the soft earth, their rifles gleaming in the dawn light.

 I dreamed of being found.

----

-**[End Chapter 4]**

-*Word count: ~2,650*
-*Scene location: Journey from desert camp to Skeleton Cave, Salt River Canyon* *Approximate timeframe: Mid-December 1872, days before December 28 massacre* *Age: Hoomothya approximately 7-8 years old*

-**Geographic notes:**
-- Cave location: North wall of Salt River Canyon, 1,200 feet above river
-- Access: Rim descent, lava bed crossing, steep slope, then cliff climb (170-foot cliff base)
-- Cave dimensions: Approximately 118 feet wide, 40 feet deep, elliptical rock shelter
-- Terrain accurately reflects historical accounts of difficult access
-- December weather: Cold nights at elevation, clear days typical

-**Historical context:**
-- Multiple Yavapai bands were fleeing to remote locations during this period
-- Skeleton Cave was chosen for defensibility—difficult approach, commanding view
-- The very features that made it defensible also made it a trap when surrounded
-- Historical accounts confirm ~76 people (some sources say up to 225) were in the cave during the attack
-- Mike Burns was not yet with his family at the cave—he was captured December 22, six days before the massacre